SteeltoeOSS/Documentation/docs/management/cloud-foundry.md

 Then, add the Cloud Foundry actuator and security middleware to the ASP.NET Core pipeline, using the `UseCloudFoundrySecurity()` extension methods from `EndpointApplicationBuilderExtensions` and `Map<CloudFoundryEndpoint>()` from `ActuatorRouteBuilderExtensions`

-Extensions for both `IHostBuilder` and `IWebHostBuilder` are included to configure all actuators including CloudFoundry, Hypermedia and others, with a single line of code in `program.cs`:
+Extensions for both `IHostBuilder` and `IWebHostBuilder` are included to configure all actuators including CloudFoundry, Hypermedia and others, with a single line of code in `Program.cs`:

 ```csharp
     public static void Main(string[] args)